c0D3M/Misc/cryptohtaphy.md

 See example of malleable on wiki https://en.wikipedia.org/wiki/Malleability_(cryptography)

 ### Semantic Security
 Knowledge of cipher(and length) for a given plain text does not reveal any partial information on the message that can be physically extracted in Probablistic-Polynomial Time Algorithm (PPTA).
 IND-CPA is conceptually similar to Semantic Security.
+An adversary cannot distiguish cipher text belong to which plain text in reasonable time.

 ### IND
 IND stands for indistinguishability where an attacker given a cipher text and two plain text cannot identfy which plain text is encrypted.